Large Language Models for Combinatorial Optimization of Design Structure Matrix: Abstract

 \section{Abstract}

-In complex engineering systems, the interdependencies among components or development activities are often modeled and analyzed using Design Structure Matrix (DSM).
-Reorganizing elements within a DSM to minimize feedback loops and enhance modularity or process efficiency constitutes a challenging combinatorial optimization (CO) problem in engineering design and operations.
-As problem sizes increase and dependency networks become more intricate, traditional optimization methods that solely use mathematical heuristics often fail to capture the contextual nuances and struggle to deliver effective solutions.
-In this study, we explore the potential of Large Language Models (LLMs) for helping solve such CO problems by leveraging their capabilities for advanced reasoning and contextual understanding.
-We propose a novel LLM-based framework that integrates network topology with contextual domain knowledge for iterative optimization of DSM element sequencing - a common CO problem.
-Experiments on various DSM cases show that our method consistently achieves faster convergence and superior solution quality compared to both stochastic and deterministic baselines.
-Notably, we find that incorporating contextual domain knowledge significantly enhances optimization performance regardless of the chosen LLM backbone.
-These findings highlight the potential of LLMs to solve complex engineering CO problems by combining semantic and mathematical reasoning.
-This approach paves the way towards a new paradigm in LLM-based engineering design optimization.
+In complex engineering systems, the dependencies among components or development activities are often modeled and analyzed using Design Structure Matrix (DSM).
+Reorganizing elements within a DSM to minimize feedback loops, thereby enhancing modularity or process efficiency, constitutes a challenging Combinatorial Optimization (CO) problem in engineering design and operations.
+As problem sizes increase and dependency networks become more intricate, traditional optimization methods that rely solely on mathematical heuristics often fail to capture the contextual nuances and struggle to deliver effective solutions.
+In this study, we explore the potential of Large Language Models (LLMs) to address such CO problems by leveraging their capabilities for advanced reasoning and contextual understanding.
+We propose a novel LLM-based framework that integrates network topology with contextual domain knowledge for iterative optimization of DSM sequencing, a representative CO problem in this domain.
+Experiments on various DSM cases demonstrate that our proposed method consistently achieves faster convergence and superior solution quality compared to both stochastic and deterministic baselines.
+Notably, incorporating contextual domain knowledge significantly enhances optimization performance regardless of the chosen LLM backbone.
+This study demonstrates the potential of LLMs as a promising foundation for advancing knowledge-informed optimization in engineering design.

 \keywords{Large Language Models \and Artificial Intelligence \and Design Structure Matrix \and Combinatorial Optimization \and Engineering Design \and Systems Engineering}